Raku/nqp/docs/ops.markdown

 ## watchfile
 * `watchfile($queue, $schedulee, str $filename, $handle_type)`

 Watches an individual file for changes.
-Pushes the schedulee to the queue if a change is detected.
+Pushes the an array to the queue when a change is detected, consisting of the schedulee, the filename that changed if provided by the underlying watcher mechanism, a 0 if the file changed, and a 1 if it was renamed.
 Cancel to stop watching.

 ## asyncconnect
 * `asyncconnect($queue, $schedulee, str $host, int $port, $handle_type)`